beefcakefu/improvmx-webhook/README.md

 ## Special Note on Security
 This was meant to be a fun weekend project for me, and I accept that it is not 100% secure.

 If one's webhook endpoint was exposed, it is possible for a bad actor to spoof the user-agent and spam one's S3 bucket with a tonne of large files.
-In my mind, if someone found my webhook endpoint, they probably already have my email address and could have spammed me by email already anyway.
+In my mind, if someone found my webhook endpoint, they probably already have my email address and could have spammed me by email anyway.

 A possible solution would be to make use of the JSON POST request's `raw_url` attribute and ImprovMX's API key to download the email from ImprovMX's server to ensure it is an authentic, unaltered email as received by ImprovMX.
 However, I am not considering this at moment as it involves receiving an up-to-68-MB email twice and a complete code rewrite.